mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportDTCSnapshotIdentification (0x03)
 ''''''''''''''''''''''''''''''''''''''
-This sub-function allows the client to request identification of all stored DTCSnapshot records.
+This sub-function can be used by the client to request identification of all stored DTC snapshot records.

 +----------------------------------------------+-------------+-----------+---------------------------------+---------+
 | Name                                         | Bit Length  | Value     | Description                     | Present |